salmiakkiman/playlist-creator-full-stack/readme.md

     <li>Request songs for playlist</li>
 </ol>

-## Background

 Front is build with Meteor & React.
-Bacn is build with Python Flask.
+Back is build with Python Flask.

 Purpose was to create a retro looking website for bars, so their bartenderds can take song requests from clients.